 Comparing business rewards cards

 While the Business Platinum card from American Express is ideal if you spend a large amount on business travel annually, you may prefer a card that offers a bonus rate on business expenses, such as the CitiBusiness/AAdvantage Platinum Select World Mastercard, which offers 2 miles per dollar on telecommunications.
-Or, you may want a card with a lower annual fee, like the UnitedSM Explorer Business Card, which waives the $95 annual fee the first year.
+Or, you may want a card with a lower annual fee, like the UnitedSM Explorer Business Card, which has a $95 annual fee.

 See how the Business Platinum card from American Express compares to similar business credit cards in the table below.